grijalva10/CRE-Toolkit/README.md

 # Commerical-Real-Estate-Slayer
-Toolkit to automate prospecting system for CRE agents/brokers.
+Toolkit to automate prospecting systems for agents/brokers.

 Goals: The goal of this project is to develop a set of toolsets that automate or reduce the workload of prospecting processes, while maximizing the time/value of each process.

 Settings:
     - Pattern: [VARIABLE: Description...]